tarockey/azure-debug-relay/README.md

 ![Azure Relay Debugging Bridge](https://raw.githubusercontent.com/vladkol/azure-debug-relay/main/images/debug-relay-diagram.png)

-The debugging tunnel is handled by **[Azure Relay Bridge](https://github.com/vladkol/azure-relay-bridge)** utility which is downloaded and installed automatically by Azure Debug Relay.
+The debugging tunnel is handled by **[Azure Relay Bridge](https://github.com/vladkol/azure-relay-bridge)** utility which is downloaded and installed automatically by Azure Debugging Relay.
 Azure Relay Bridge can maintain secure TCP and UDP tunnels for different purposes.

 > We currently use a private fork of [Azure Relay Bridge](https://github.com/Azure/azure-relay-bridge) repo.